EightFold24/pwa-training/02-JavaScript/04-error-handling/1-try-catch/README.md

 alert( user.age );  // 30
 ```

-You can find more detailed information about JSON in the <info:json> chapter.

 **If `json` is malformed, `JSON.parse` generates an error, so the script "dies".**

 Should we be satisfied with that?
 Of course, not!